What is noise-induced hearing loss?

 Limitation (how long you have to bring a claim – usually three years unless you were a child at the time of an accident or exposure) is nearly always a problem with Noise-Induced Hearing Loss cases.
 Normally, the injured person who was exposed to too much noise at work, did so more than three years before they contact a specialist personal injury solicitor.
 Therefore, a hearing loss solicitor is likely to need to act very quickly and will need to argue (if it is true) that the injured person only realised, within three years of court proceedings of being issued, that their work caused their hearing loss i.e. their date of knowledge of the connection between work and hearing loss occurred much later than the exposure.

-In addition, a hearing loss solicitor, such as Stephen Hattersley, can ask a court for discretion to allow a claim, which might appear to be outside of limitation, to proceed.
+In addition, a hearing loss solicitor can ask a court for discretion to allow a claim, which might appear to be outside of limitation, to proceed.
 It is therefore essential that if you seek legal advice from a solicitor not a paralegal.

 It is therefore of paramount importance that if you think that you have a Noise-Induced Hearing Loss claim that you contact a personal injury solicitor with the correct level of expertise as soon as possible.
 If the claim may appear out of time to an injured person, a specialist solicitor should be able to explain if a court would still accept the claim.